What is Public Relations?: Course Fees 2026, Subjects, Top Colleges, Admissions

 Public Relations Course Syllabus

-The curriculum and syllabus for Public Relations Courses can vary depending on the course levels and types.
-However, they generally include topics like Media Relations & Writing, Media Ethics & Laws, Social Media and Digital Communication, etc. The following tables provide an overview of the Public Relations course syllabus for various course levels, for candidates' reference.
+The syllabus for Public Relations Courses can differ depending on the course levels and types.
+However Public Relations Curriculum generally includes some of the topics like Media Relations & Writing, Media Ethics & Laws, Social Media and Digital Communication, etc. The following tables provide an overview of the Public Relations course syllabus for various course levels, for the reference of the candidates.

 BA in Public Relations Syllabus